Gaston900/PSArcadeForever/README.md

 At one point they tried to give new support to the console system, they began to implement the new hacks roms in the Megadrive console system which unfortunately I had to discontinue due to the maximum incompatibility with the Mess system, anyway I will be sharing with you all the progress that has been made.

 The emulator programs will be compiled for the Windows 64-bit operating system only.

+!Clarification!

+In order to compile we will need the code source of the "HBMAME" emulator.